Devaki: Salvation to the Sadgarbhas

 Devaki, upon hearing how Krishna restored his Guru Sandipani's son, wished to see her own children.
 Krishna acceded her request and brought the children to Devaki from Patala.
 She nursed them with her milk and they attained heaven.

 Death

 After the passing of Vasudeva after the Yadu massacre, Devaki cremated herself on Vasudeva's pyre, performing sati, along with his other wives, Rohini, Bhadra, and Madira.

 Worship

 In the state of Goa, Devaki Krishna Sansthan temple is a unique temple, perhaps is the only temple in India where Krishna is worshiped alongside mother Devaki.
 The main deity Devakikrishna and affiliate deities of Bhumika Devi, Laxmi Ravalnath, Mallinath, Katyayani, Chodaneshwar and Dhada Shankar were originally located at Choodamani island (Chorão island of today).
 To avoid persecution during the Goa Inquisition they were taken to Mayem in Bicholim and from there shifted to the present location at Mashel.
-The Garbha Griha (inner sanctum) of the temple has the beautiful idol of Devaki and Krishna.
+The garbhagriha (inner sanctum) of the temple has an idol of Devaki and Krishna.
 The idol of Devaki is in standing posture holding baby Krishna with her left hand.
+Mata Devaki is worshipped separately in a small temple dedicated to her inside the Dwarkadhish temple complex in Dwarka, Gujarat.